Aspheric lens with high precision

 asphericon has specialized in the production and machining of high-precision aspheric lenses.
 Premium quality and repeatability are cornerstones of the products we develop for you – from individual aspheric lenses to mounted optics and complex systems.

 Spherical lenses inevitably produce imaging errors, so-called spherical aberrations (as shown in figure on the right).
+The consequence of such convex leses is a slightly blurred image, since the light rays do not converge on the optical axis at one focal point.
+The rays are refracted to different degrees depending on their distance from the optical axis.
+Those that pass through the edge zones of the lens are more strongly refracted.
 An aspheric lens is rotationally symmetric, with one or more non-spherical surfaces that differ from the shape of a sphere.
 These properties allow the correction of aberrations.
 Thanks to the latest manufacturing technologies, we are also able to manufacture aspheric lenses in series with the highest precision.

 asphericon is specialized in manufacturing of aspheric lenses through grinding and polishing.
-A so-called blank is subjected to various work steps:
+In this process, in contrast to molded optics, a so-called blank is subjected to various work steps:

 - Grinding for shaping,